breandan/kotlingrad/README.md

 }
 ```

-This test will sample the input space for two numerical values `ẋ` and `ẏ`, which violate the specification, then ["shrink"](http://hackage.haskell.org/package/QuickCheck-2.12.6.1/docs/Test-QuickCheck-Arbitrary.html#v:shrink) the results to find two values which are on the boundary of passing and failing.
-We can do perform a similar test using the finite difference method:
+PBT will search the input space for two numerical values `ẋ` and `ẏ`, which violate the specification, then ["shrink"](http://hackage.haskell.org/package/QuickCheck-2.12.6.1/docs/Test-QuickCheck-Arbitrary.html#v:shrink) them to discover pass-fail boundary values.
+We can construct a similar test using finite differences:

 ```kotlin
 "d(sin x)/dx should be equal to (sin(x + dx) - sin(x)) / dx" {